loekd/ServiceFabric.BackupRestore/README.md

 ## Demo
-Run the demo app on your local dev cluster, to see how it works. https://github.com/loekd/ServiceFabric.BackupRestore/tree/master/demo Change this line https://github.com/loekd/ServiceFabric.BackupRestore/blob/master/demo/MyStatefulService/Program.cs#L25 to point to a folder on your dev box.
+Run the demo app on your local dev cluster, to see how it works. https://github.com/loekd/ServiceFabric.BackupRestore/tree/master/demo Change the code in https://github.com/loekd/ServiceFabric.BackupRestore/blob/master/demo/MyStatefulService/Program.cs use the Azure Blob based store, or the File System based store.

 ## Enable your Stateful Service for Backup & Restore:

 1. Add the nuget package https://www.nuget.org/packages/ServiceFabric.BackupRestore/
-2. Have your Stateful Service inherit from ```IBackupRestoreServiceOperations``` Inject an instance of a type that implements `ICentralBackupStore`, for example `IBlobStore` or `IFileStore`.
+2. Have your Stateful Service implement ```IBackupRestoreServiceOperations``` Inject an instance of a type that implements `ICentralBackupStore`, for example `IBlobStore` or `IFileStore`.
 You can also implement your own types.
  To implement ```IBackupRestoreServiceOperations```, delegate most of the work to `BackupRestoreServiceOperations`.